long2ice/meilisync-admin/README.md

 # meilisync-admin

-This is a web admin dashboard for [meilisync](https://github.com/long2ice/meilisync).
+This is a web admin dashboard for [meilisync](https://github.com/long2ice/meilisync), providing a user-friendly interface to manage meilisync.

 ## Features